 The Host ID used by the License Key Installer utility is obtained from the DataKeeper Cluster Edition server's primary network interface card (NIC).
 DataKeeper Cluster Edition will check for a valid license each time it starts.
 If your DataKeeper Cluster Edition server should require a NIC replacement in the future that would cause the Host ID to change, then the next time DataKeeper Cluster Edition is stopped, a License Rehost must be performed before starting either again.
 Log in to the SIOS Technology Corp.
-Licensing Operations Portal and select Support Actions/Rehost from the Manage Licenses screen to perform this rehost.
+Licensing Operations Portal and select License Support, List Licenses, Action, Rehost.
 (Note: A rehost can be performed one time per six-month period without contacting support.)